2023 Calaveras County Grape Stomp Competition

 www.victoriainn-murphys.com

-Surprisingly enough, Victoria Inn is TripAdvisor’s top lodging in Murphys but third among B&Bs.
-Be that as it may, this beautiful yet rustic B&B should be on your radar, whether it’s for the Calaveras Grape Stomp or any other occasion.
-That’s because not only are there several rooms to consider but also several vacation rentals, including a cottage and an airstream.
-If that’s not enough, there is an excellent restaurant and bar onsite.
+Surprisingly, Victoria Inn is TripAdvisor’s top lodging in Murphys but third among B&Bs.
+Be that as it may, this beautiful yet rustic B&B should be on your radar, whether for the Calaveras Grape Stomp or any other occasion.
+That’s because there are several rooms to consider and several vacation rentals, including a cottage and an airstream.
+If that’s not enough, an excellent restaurant and bar is onsite.
 While you will have the convenience of complimentary wireless and gourmet breakfast, please know that there are no TVs in any of the rooms.

-Related: Five Top Places to Stay in Paso Robles
+Related: Top Places to Stay in Paso Robles

 About the Author